 The recipe is very simple: it requires lettuce cores (we recommend two for four eggs or a maximum of four for six eggs), garum (which may be substituted with colatura di alici or ancient muria, as well as two pinches of salt), caroenum (which is concentrated grape juice used as a sweetener), olive oil, and pepper.

 The preparation of caroenum is very simple: pound in the mortar wine or table grapes, sift the juice, and boil it down until it reduces by one-third.
 The more it is reduced, the more turns out sweet.
 Good substitutes for caroenum are a bit of honey, raisin wine, or raisins, that you can pound in the mortar with the other ingredients.
 We used two tablespoons each of liquid ingredients and two pinches of black pepper to keep the patina well balanced, but as always, feel free to try different ways to make ancient Roman recipes in the way you like them most.

 For more information about ancient cuisine, we suggest reading our book Ancient Roman Cooking.
 Ingredients, Recipes, Sources.
-Moreover, the first seven books of De Re Coquinaria are available on Patreon, with other translations of ancient and medieval sources in addition to several articles on historical food.
+Moreover, the first eight books of De Re Coquinaria are available on Patreon, with other translations of ancient and medieval sources in addition to several articles on historical food.

 In addition, our new book Early Italian Recipes.
 Vegetables, fruit, herbs, and flowers is available on Amazon, in English and Italian.
 The text collects many recipes from the Antiquity to early Modern Era, accompanied by an introduction about vegetables in the historical Italian cookbooks and their relationship with dietetic, philosophical, and religious practices.